 Ultimately, another day, another double-digit win.
 Unfortunately, almost no one was there to see it.

-: Andre Iguodala.
+Player of The Game: Andre Iguodala.
 Iguodala scored 20 barely efficient points, grabbed 9 boards, handed out 5 assists and only turned the ball over once.
 He gets this award for more than his stat line, though.
 Pretty much throughout the game, the Sixers played a bad offensive game, but whenever they seemed completely lost on that end, Iguodala would pull them out of it with a nice interior pass.
 His assists set guys up for easy shots when they desperately needed a hoop.
 His defense was, well, you know what his defense was like.

-vs. Sacto, tomorrow night.
+Up Next: vs. Sacto, tomorrow night.